dome9/instance-parker/README.md

 *Why*

-Dev / Test environments are mostly operated only during working hours, so there is a large cost saving opportunity for turning stopping them at nights / weekends (could reduce 20%-30% from your EC2 spend)
+Dev / Test environments are mostly operated during working hours, so there is a significant cost saving opportunity for stopping them at nights / weekends (could reduce 20%-30% from your EC2 spend)

 *How*